aszepieniec/stark-anatomy/docs/stark.md

 ## Interpolation

-The arithmetic constraint system described above already represents the computational integrity claim as a bunch polynomials.
-Transforming this constraint system into a Polynomial IOP requires extending this representation in terms of polynomials to the witness and its validity.
+The arithmetic constraint system described above already represents the computational integrity claim as a bunch of polynomials; each such polynomial corresponds to a constraint.
+Transforming this constraint system into a Polynomial IOP requires extending this representation in terms of polynomials to the witness and extending the notion of *valid* witnesses to *witness polynomials*.
 Specifically, we need to represent the conditions for true computational integrity claims in terms of identities of polynomials.

 Let $D$ be a list of points referred to from here on out as the *trace evaluation domain*.
 Typically, $D$ is set to the span of a generator $\omicron$ of a subgroup of order $2^k \geq T+1$.
 So for the time being set $D = \lbrace \omicron^i \vert i \in \mathbb{Z}\rbrace$.
 The Greek letter $\omicron$ ("omicron") indicates that the trace evaluation domain is smaller than the FRI evaluation domain by a factor exactly equal to the expansion factor[^1].